Leicester Forest East: Amenities

-There are local shopping facilities at the eastern end of the community, including a newsagent, a post office, a bank, a small Co-op supermarket with a cash-dispenser.
-There are also numerous local shops along the Hinckley Road approaching the western end of the community, including a small Nisa (formerly Sainsbury’s), a chip shop, a vape shop, three hair salons and a Tesco Express, which is on the site of the old petrol garage at the Kirby Lane junction.
+There are local shopping facilities at the eastern end of the community, including a newsagent, a post office and a Co-op supermarket with a cash-dispenser.
+There are also numerous local shops along the Hinckley Road approaching the western end of the community, including a small Nisa (formerly Sainsbury’s), a chip shop, a vape shop, three hair salons and a Tesco Express Store, which is on the site of the old petrol garage at the Kirby Lane junction.
 The new community run Public Library is next to the Stafford Leys Primary School with the old library now being a dog-grooming saloon.
 There are two medical centres in Leicester Forest East, one at the eastern end housing a general practitioners, a pharmacy and a dentist, and another on the western end (Warren Lane) with similar facilities run by the same practice.
 There is a veterinary surgery along the Hinckley Road, next to Elliot Drive.

 There are two pubs with hotels in Leicester Forest East, both on the A47.
 The Forest Park Inn is a recently refurbished family motel with outdoor patio seating.
 The other is a much older establishment called The Red Cow (which strictly speaking is in Kirby Muxloe).
 Both serve food and offer accommodation.

 The Parish Hall is situated on King's Drive, by the playing field/park.
 A new playpark was installed in early 2009.
 Recently the Parish Hall have played hosts to Clubszone, a local children's activity provider running in the school holidays.
 They also host a community cinema which is on the first Thursday evening at 7.30 of every month (except July/August).

 There are three places of Christian worship – St Andrews, an ecumenical church with Anglican and Methodist congregations.
-Also behind the church there is a local Cub & Scout Troop (92nd Leicester Forest East).
+Also behind the church there is a local Beavers, Cubs, Scouts Troop (92nd Leicester Forest East).
 There is a meeting house for Jehovahs witnesses in Hinckley Road.
 There is also the nearby Forest Chapel, where a playgroup and day care centre (Forest Chapel Day Care) operate.